Undergraduate & Graduate

 Our higher-ed educational resources are crafted to support university students and faculty in implementing and sharing green chemistry in curriculum.

 The game was designed to introduce students to safer chemical design concepts that are focused on the manipulation of molecule parameters in order to minimize the undesired biological and environmental interactions of a hypothetical commercial chemical.
 The game scenarios model the decision making process used by professionals to design a new chemical.
 Critically, the computer game simulates the real-world constraints that may affect chemical product development as the student designs a novel product.
 Players are presented with the challenge of creating a molecule by changing molecular parameters to achieve the optimal result, and while doing so, navigate trade-offs that result from their choices.
 Each level was divided into three sub-levels, namely, human toxicity, aquatic toxicity and performance, and each has a task that requires completion.

-The MoDRN Team has put together a set of modules for undergraduate chemistry, biology, and environmental science classrooms (and beyond!) to introduce concepts of green chemistry and sustainable chemical design.
+The MoDRN Team (funded by the NSF) has put together a set of modules for undergraduate chemistry, biology, and environmental science classrooms (and beyond!) to introduce concepts of green chemistry and sustainable chemical design.
 The overall goal of these materials is to engage undergraduate students with educational activities that will aid dissemination of scientific principles relevant to the design of safer, next-generation molecules.
 Integrating MoDRN:U Modules into existing undergraduate lesson plans will allow students to make more connections with how interdisciplinary these topics truly are.
 The following MoDRN:U Modules are free to use and modify.
 Please return back frequently for new modules to come.